How to maintain a strong parent-child bonds as children become adults

 Show interest in their lives

-Parents and children have growing pains but parents should create an environment where you are somewhat involved in your child/children’s daily routine.
+Parents and children have growing pains but parents should create an environment where they are somewhat involved in their children’s daily routine.

 Attitude is everything